AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 ### Publishing Data into AnyLog via Message Broker

-AnyLog _message broker_ service act as its own server and client or just a client for third-party brokers (ex.
-CloudMQTT and Eclipse Mosquitto).
+The AnyLog _message broker_ service can act both as its own server (via `run message broker`) and client, or just as a client for third-party brokers such as CloudMQTT and Eclipse Mosquitto.

-Publishing data into AnyLog via _message broker_, allows the data to be transformed locally (within Anylog).
-Once the data is transformed, it gets stored on the AnyLog operator node(s).
-Since AnyLog is processing the data, the data coming
-in via a single EdgeX app-service can be stored into separate (database and) tables.
+Publishing data into AnyLog via the _message broker_ allows the data to be transformed locally within AnyLog.
+Once the data is transformed, it is stored on the AnyLog operator node(s).
+Because AnyLog processes the data, data from a single EdgeX app-service can be stored in separate databases and tables.

-Like _POST_, when using _message broker_, there is a need to execute [run mqtt client](../../message%20broker.md) on the AnyLog side in order for the node to accept the data coming in.
-However, unlike REST _POST_, the connection information can either be the node itself (ie act as both server and client), or connecting to a third-party server (ex.
-CloudMQTT or Eclipse Mosquitto), and have the service act onky as a client.
+Similar to _POST_, when using the _message broker_, you need to execute the MQTT client (as described in run [mqtt client](../../message%20broker.md)) on the AnyLog side for the node to accept incoming data.
+However, unlike REST _POST_, the connection information can either be the node itself (acting as both server and client) or connecting to a third-party server (such as CloudMQTT or Eclipse Mosquitto), with the service functioning solely as a client.

 1. On AnyLog (operator) side, execute `run mqtt client` - Note, no two MQTT clients (on the same network service) can have the same topic name.
 The example below runs as a local server-client message broker, while the